rubare12/rubare12.github.io/index.md

 *Lab 7, part 1

 Is my third favorite because it had the used of coding the days of the week and the time when being able to park in a parking spot.
 I found the coding to be easier because with the read me it was easy to understand the steps of what day goes with time.
-Also this lab gave us picture to go base off which help out a lot.
+Also this lab gave us picture to go base off which help out so much.